-GCR acted as the Client’s Engineer, to manage the interface between The Turbine Erection, Balance of Plant, and Grid Connection Contracts.
+GCR acted as the Client’s Engineer, to manage the interface between the turbine erection, Balance of Plant contract and grid connection.
 The role of CDM Planning Supervisor was also included to ensure compliance with CDM Regulations 2015.

 The site is located on elevated peaty moorland adjacent to Glen Affric and an RSPB Nature Reserve so required additional input to ensure that environmental constraints were met.

 Green Cat Geotechnical department undertook a detailed site investigation.